alsedi/RippleEffectView/README.md

 }
 ```

-Animation Finished
+### Animation Finished
+Main purpose of this component is to create animated screen background.
+You may stop animation and hide a screen as soon as data available, or wait for the animation end and the show the data.
 ``` swift
 rippleEffectView.animationDidStop = { _ in
   // do something
 }
 ```
-In fact, animation itself is infinite.
-If you need to create smooth experience on loading screens then you do not want to stop it in the middle.